Human growth hormone (HGH) is an important hormone produced by your pituitary gland.

-- Glutamine: A single 2-gram dose may increase short-term levels up to 78% ().
+- Glutamine.
+A 2-gram dose may temporarily increase levels up to 78% (

-- L-dopa: In patients with Parkinson's disease, 500 mg of L-dopa increased HGH levels for up to two hours ().
+- L-dopa.
+In patients with Parkinson's disease, 500 mg of L-dopa increased HGH levels for up to 2 hours (

-While all of these supplements may increase your HGH levels, studies indicate they’re only effective in the short term.
+While these supplements may increase your HGH levels, studies indicate that their effects are only temporary.